Swiss market regulator says unlikely to probe HSBC further

 Supervision of the financial market needs to be based on current problems, and the leaked information about HSBC related to 2006-2007, which was "light years" away, Wyss said.

-The report, which contained statistics and sample cases from 2014, also said FINMA would step up its actions against individuals who have seriously violated supervisory law.
+The report contained statistics and sample cases from 2014, also said FINMA would step up its actions against "individuals who have seriously violated supervisory law".

 FINMA said in October it had banned the former head of Coop Bank (BC.S) from management jobs in the finance sector for three years after the retail bank was found to have manipulated its own shares.

-(Reporting by Oliver Hirt, writing by Tom Miles, additional reporting by Joshua Franklin, editing by Louise Heavens and Jane Merriman)
+(Reporting by Oliver Hirt, writing by Tom Miles, additional reporting by Joshua Franklin, editing by Louise Heavens)